 Even better yet, use physical MFA.
 Executives and IT team members, at the very least, should use Yubico Security Keys.
 Set aside a small fraction of your budget to add a physical layer to your defense with encryption keys that plug into USB ports.

-Despite their persistently annoying reminder windows, updates are vital to maintaining the security of your applications and software.
+Despite the annoying push notifications, software updates are vital to maintaining the security of your applications and software.
 Hackers know the vulnerabilities of out-of-date devices.
-For example, Microsoft's Conditional Access rules could be bypassed by any legacy system, until a recent update.
 Many employees believe that application updates are optional or unnecessary, when in reality, they implement essential security features to ward off new strains of attacks.